 Employment Pass Eligibility Certificate (EPEC):

-The Employment Pass Eligibility Certificate (EPEC) is a very specific visa which enables foreign nationals to settle in Singapore up to one year in order to find employment in the country.
-The EPEC employment pass is mainly designed for trained foreign nationals and former holders of employment passes the country.
+The Employment Pass Eligibility Certificate (EPEC) enables foreign nationals to settle in Singapore for up to one year in order to find employment.
+The EPEC employment pass is mainly designed for trained foreign nationals and former holders of employment passes.
 The EPEC employment pass is not a work visa per se but needs to be seen as a bridging pass.
 If an EPEC pass holder finds employment in Singapore, an application for an employment pass (P1, P2, Q1, Q2 or S) must be filed to the “Work Pass Division”.
 The applicant can remain in Singapore during this process.

 Working Holiday Visa

 Nationals from Australia, France, Germany, Japan, Hong Kong, New Zealand, the United Kingdom and the United States can travel to Singapore within the framework of the working holiday visa.
-The working holiday visa is designed for young people aged between 17 and 30 years old wishing to work, study or travel to Singapore for a period up to 6 months.
-Visa requirements may vary from one country to another but in general, it is necessary to be holder of a valid passport issued in one of the above mentioned countries, have sufficient financial guarantees to sustain oneself in the country, be in possession of valid return tickets and have a minimum study level.
+The working holiday visa is designed for young people aged between 17 and 30 years old wishing to work, study or travel to Singapore for a period of up to 6 months.
+Applicants to the Working Holiday visa need to prove that they can sustain themselves financially while they are in Singapore and need to provide proof of their onward travel arrangements.
+Each pass costs $150 and you need to include $30 for each additional multiple journey visa.